 - Meditate, masturbate, read, listen to music, take a bath, give/receive a massage, or do some other relaxing activity that will help take your mind off of the day's stresses and excitements and allow you to ease into slumber land.

 Getting enough sleep is often easier said than done — classes, jobs, social commitments, activities, and homework can easily make a good night's slumber something only to dream of.
+Think about how you're using your time each day — perhaps you can drop certain commitments or do some things more efficiently and give yourself a bit more time to rest at the end of the day.
 If you do find yourself operating on a sleep deficit, here are some tips to help stay alert through a daunting day:

 - Eat a substantial breakfast.